schotanp/climate-change-fall2022/assignment-instructions/a2-climate-data.md

 		- Mean T, (in °C) for the years before the last 40 (there should be no overlap in years)
 		- ΔT, (in °C), or differences in seasonal/annual means from the last 40 years and the previous years (i.e. row 1 – row 2)
 		- Significant differences should be bolded and indicated with a trailing plus sign (e.g. 0.331+)
-		- The table should have a descriptive title at the top, and a note at the bottom proclaiming: ***"+" denotes significant difference at significance level 𝛼=0.05***
+		- The table should have a descriptive title at the top, and a note at the bottom explaining: ***"+" denotes significant difference at significance level 𝛼=0.05***

-### Question 1: Considering the results shown in Figure 1 and Table 1, summarize how temperatures have (or have not) changed at your assigned station.
+### Question 1:
+Considering the results shown in Figure 1 and Table 1, summarize how temperatures have (or have not) changed at your assigned station.
 What are the limitations of your analysis?
 (150 words or less).

 ### Figure 2
 - Assuming the role of a “climate denier”, create a new figure and modify the presentation of the global temperature anomaly time series to present it in a manner that would support your cause.
 You are not allowed to falsify the data (i.e. no fabricated or altered data), but you can certainly alter the figure’s presentation to suit your needs.